HackerRankGPT/hackerrank-30-days-of-code-solutions/README.md

-## 💡 Why should you I use HackerRankGPT?
+## 💡 Why should you I use CodeRankGPT?

 <ins>**A safeguard against your nerves during your coding test.**</ins>
 <br />
-AI is changing the world, and a tool like HackerRankGPT can give you a clear advantage in coding tests, helping you stand out when applying for jobs.
+AI is changing the world, and a tool like CodeRankGPT can give you a clear advantage in coding tests, helping you stand out when applying for jobs.
 It’s here now, and other candidates might be using it to get ahead and win the job.

 **<ins>Think of it as a helpful option when you’re stuck, not a must-use.</ins>**

 ## How can I get it?
-Get more information on how to use it and download link here: HackerRankGPT - [Get all HackerRank Solutions](https://hackerrank.solutions?s=github-30days-repo)
+Get more information on how to use it and download link here: CodeRankGPT - [Get all HackerRank Solutions](https://coderank.solutions?s=github-30days-repo)